Decentralized Event-Triggering for Control of Nonlinear Systems: Simulation Results

 Comparing with \eqref{eqn:CL_nlin_spring} the following can be arrived at.

 In the example simulation results presented here, the following gains and parameters were used.

 Notice that $M_2(c)$ is a constant independent of $c$.
 That is why $\theta_2$ has been chosen much smaller than $\theta_1$.
 The parameter $\mu_1$ has been chosen to be equal to $\mu$.
 To be consistent with asynchronous transmissions, the initial value of $x_s(0)$ has been chosen to be different from $x(0)$.
+The simulation time was chosen as $T_{sim} = 10\text{s}$.

 For the chosen parameters and the initial conditions, the initial value of the Lyapunov function is $V(0) = 8.574$.
 Thus the initial state of the system is well within the region of attraction, given by $S(c) = S(10)$.
 The event-trigger parameters were obtained as $[w_1, w_2] = [0.0045, 0.0832]$ and $[T_1, T_2] = [4, 3.4]\text{ms}$, which were also the minimum inter-transmission times.
 The average inter-transmission times of the sensors for the duration of the simulated time were obtained as $[\bar{T}_1, \bar{T}_2] = [4.2, 26.2]\text{ms}$.
 Thus for sensor 1, the average inter-transmission interval is only marginally better than the minimum.
 The number of transmissions by sensors 1 and 2 were $2366$ and $382$, respectively.